LouisTier/LouisTier.github.io/_pages/about.md

   </ul>

   <p>
-    If you're interested in collaborating or discussing potential applications of my research, please <a href="mailto:louis_tier@outlook.com" class="highlight-link">contact me</a>.
+    If you're interested in collaborating or discussing applications of my research, please <a href="mailto:louis_tier@outlook.com" class="highlight-link">contact me</a>.
   </p>
 </div>